-People tend to change-

-“Sorry I’m late,” he apologised and handed her a bottle of red wine, “here, I remember this was your favourite?”
+“Sorry I’m late,” he apologized and handed her a bottle of red wine, “here, I remember this was your favorite?”
 He asked.

 “Yes, thank you, and don’t worry about being late, Chris couldn’t come?”
 She asked just as Dima walked to the hall to greet him as well.

 “No, he went to this work refreshment thing,” Joni answered and took off his coat, “actually… he doesn’t know I’m here,” he decided to admit.
 Dima raised his brow and gave a knowing look to Linda when Joni was taking his shoes off.

 “Well, we’re glad you came, would you like something to drink, Ivo made some punch, I must warn you it’s rather strong,” Dima grinned.

 “Good, I won’t mind,” Joni smiled, though he knew he couldn’t drink too much so that Chris wouldn’t get any clues that he hadn’t been home.